huggingface/diffusers/docs/README.md

 ## Styling the docstring

-We have an automatic script running with the `make style` comment that will make sure that:
+We have an automatic script running with the `make style` command that will make sure that:
 - the docstrings fully take advantage of the line width
 - all code examples are formatted using black, like the code of the Transformers library